PeggyFan/telco_Churn_genai/Notes.md

 ## 4. Busines ROI
 What is key is how to translate the model predictions into business context that stakeholders can understand.
 I created a business ROI calculator.

+Click on Launch Viola below and wait a minute or two to launch the calculator!

 [![Launch Voila](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/PeggyFan/telco_Churn_genai/HEAD?urlpath=voila/render/churn_roi_widget.ipynb)